 Under the ESAs, up to 90 seconds of the FirstLook program can be sold to NCM LLC's founding members to satisfy their on-screen advertising commitments under their beverage concessionaire agreements.
 During 2014 and in the first six months of 2015, we sold 60 seconds to NCM LLC's founding members.
-In December 2014, we were notified by one of our founding members that beginning in July 2015, they will reduce their beverage advertising from 60 seconds to 30 seconds to accommodate a six-month test of other in-theatre marketing activities by their beverage supplier.
-During the six-month test, we will have the right to sell the 30 second unit to other clients.
-We expect this decrease to result in a reduction in beverage revenue of approximately \$2.8 million for the second half of 2015.
-However, we believe that given the higher inventory utilization experienced during the first six months of the year, some or all of this revenue may be replaced through the sale of national advertising to other brands who will find this premium inventory attractive.
+In December 2014, we were notified by one of our founding members that beginning in July 2015, they would reduce their beverage advertising from 60 seconds to 30 seconds to accommodate other in-theatre marketing activities by their beverage supplier.
+We have the right to sell the 30 second unit to other clients.
+This contributed to a decrease in beverage revenue of \$1.3 million during the three months ended October 1, 2015, and we expect a similar impact during the fourth quarter of 2015.
+We expect that most of this revenue will be replaced through the sale of national advertising to other brands.
 The other founding members have signed long-term contracts with their beverage suppliers that require 60 seconds of beverage advertising, although such commitments could change in the future.
 Should the amount of time acquired as part of these beverage concessionaire agreements decline with the other founding members, this premium time will be available for sale to other clients.
 Per the ESAs, beginning in 2012, the time sold to the founding member beverage supplier is priced equal to the advertising CPM for the previous year charged by NCM LLC to unaffiliated third parties during segment one (closest to showtime) of the FirstLook pre-show, limited to the highest advertising CPM being then-charged by NCM LLC.
-Due to a 14.4% decline in segment one CPMs in 2014, the CPM on our beverage concessionaire revenue declined during the first six months of 2015 by 14.4% and the remainder of 2015 will decline by an equivalent percentage.
+Due to a 14.4% decline in segment one CPMs in 2014, the CPM on our beverage concessionaire revenue declined during the first nine months of 2015 by 14.4% and the CPMs for the remainder of 2015 will decline by an equivalent percentage.
+The expected higher CPMs for 2015 are expected to increase the CPM on our beverage concessionaire revenue during 2016.

 In consideration for NCM LLC's access to NCM LLC's founding members' theatre attendees for on-screen advertising and use of lobbies and other space within NCM LLC's founding members' theatres for the LEN and lobby promotions, NCM LLC's founding members receive a monthly theatre access fee under the ESAs.
 The theatre access fee is composed of a fixed payment per patron and a fixed payment per digital screen (connected to the DCN).
 The payment per theatre patron increases by 8% every five years, with the first such increase taking effect for fiscal year 2012, and the payment per digital screen increases annually by 5%.
 The theatre access fee paid in the aggregate to all founding members cannot be less than 12% of NCM LLC's aggregate advertising revenue (as defined in the ESA), or it will be adjusted upward to reach this minimum payment.
 Pursuant to ESAs, beginning on October 1, 2010 the theatre access fee paid to the members of NCM LLC included an additional fee for access to the higher quality digital cinema systems.
 This additional fee will continue to increase as additional screens are equipped with the new digital cinema equipment and the fee increases annually by 5%.
-As of July 2, 2015, 92.1% of our founding member network screens were showing advertising on digital cinema projectors, and thus the future impact on the theatre access fee rate of additional digital cinema installations in the existing founding member theatres will be minimal.
+As of October 1, 2015, 94.8% of our founding member network screens were showing advertising on digital cinema projectors, and thus the future impact on the theatre access fee related to additional digital cinema installations within existing founding member theatres will be minimal.